 If you follow these guidelines you are on your way towards good on page SEO and to good rankings in the search engines.

-This SEO article was written in 2007 and updated in 2009 by David Eaves, a UK-based search engine optimisation specialist.
-You are free to publish it on your own website as long as you provide a link to this page.
+This SEO article was first written in 2007 and was fully updated in April 2020 by David Eaves, a UK-based search engine optimisation specialist.